 Holding nearly 11,000 tons of water, Kaiyukan is one of the world’s largest aquariums.
-It’s so big in fact, that it’s main tank measures 34 meters long by 9 meters deep and houses two juvenile whale sharks (Rhincodon typus), the biggest fish in the world!
-The aquarium is home to many interesting smaller exhibits as well, each one mimicking different ecosystems from around the world like the Great Barrier Reef, Antarctica, and Japan’s forests.
+It’s main tank measures a remarkable 34 meters long by 9 meters deep.
+The aquarium is home to many interesting exhibits, each one mimicking different ecosystems from around the world like the Great Barrier Reef, Antarctica, and Japan’s forests.

-Admission to the aquarium is JPY 2,300 for adults and JPY 1,200 for kids ages 7-15.
-Tickets are available at the gate though you can purchase them in advance through KKday.
+Admission to the aquarium is JPY 2,400 for adults and JPY 1,200 for kids ages 7-15.
+Tickets are available at the gate though you can purchase them in advance through Klook.

-Check out my psot on Osaka Aquarium Kaiyukan for more pictures and information.
+Check out my post on Osaka Aquarium Kaiyukan for more pictures and information.

 Nearest MRT Station: Osakako station

-As previously mentioned, the Umeda area is also home to many malls, shops, restaurants, and cafes, so you may want to spend an entire day exploring the area.
+The Umeda area is home to many malls, shops, restaurants, and cafes so you may want to spend an entire day exploring the area.
 This is where you’ll find some of the city’s best depachikas as well.

 Nearest MRT Station: Osaka station